WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/btcr-dids-ddos.md

 IN PROGRESS

-By Kim Hamilton Duffy, Learning Machine
+By Kim Hamilton Duffy (Learning Machine), Ryan Grant, and Christopher Allen

 This assumes you are familiar with DID terminology at a basic level.